Dichotmy/Coursera-Projects/IBM-Data-Science-Capstone/README.md

 ### **Dataset**

 - **Source:** The dataset is a sample of Space X Falcon 9 launches from 2010 to 2020 extracted from the Space X API 'https://api.spacexdata.com'.
-- **Content:** The dataset contains various attributes includeing, launch locations, booster versions, timestamps, and achieved orbits.
+- **Content:** The dataset contains various attributes including, launch locations, booster versions, timestamps, and achieved orbits.

 ### **Approach**